Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 # WBIModuleGeneratorFX

 An enhanced version of the stock ModuleGenerator that supports playing effects.
+Supports Waterfall.

 ## Fields